 In the Kitchen with Aaron Chamberlin, Chef/Owner of St. Francis

-Aaron Chamberlin chef/owner of St. Francis and his girlfriend Lee del Real have only been in their petite, 1950's bungalow in the Coronado historic neighborhood for about four months -- though you wouldn't know it.
-It feels like they've been there for years.
+Aaron Chamberlin chef/owner of St. Francis and his girlfriend Lee del Real have only been in their petite, 1950's red brick bungalow in the Coronado Historic District for about 4 months -- though you wouldn't know it.

 Photo by Lauren Saria Roasted chicken with red veined sorrel.
 Aaron Chamberlin, chef and owner of St. Francis, focuses on fresh, local ingredients in his cooking.

-The house has a charming red brick exterior and minimalist decor on the inside.
-We entered the home over a doormat adorned with a silhouette of a pig.
+The 1950's-era house has a charming red brick exterior and minimalist decor on the inside.
+We entered the home over a door mat adorned with a silhouette of a pig.

-Even with minimalist modern decor, the home is not without soul and style.
-Chamberlin's carefully curated collection of French, antique copper cookware and massive cookbook library (including Picasso's cookbook that our photographer for the day, Chow Bella contributor Lauren Saria didn't think she'd ever catch a glimpse of in person) are truly impressive.
+Even with minimalist modern decor, the home is not without tons of soul and style.
+His carefully curated collection of French, antique copper cookware and massive cookbook library (including Picasso's cookbook that our photographer Lauren Saria didn't think she'd ever catch a glimpse of in person) are truly impressive.

 Like something you might find on Pinterest, his cupboards and refrigerator are full of just enough food to make something delectable.
 We didn't see a packed freezer or a huge spice rack.
 Each ingredient in the kitchen has earned itself a special container.
 We adored the fragile white rectangular plate holding garlic cloves and fresh herbs set on the windowsill above the sink.
 It's evident that Chamberlin respects food by the way he stores and displays it, along with tools and equipment.